Making as a Way of Living

 Finding Balance

-To remember that independence doesn’t have to mean isolation.
+I’m learning that independence doesn’t have to mean isolation.